English

 Naxos

-Inhabited for 5,000 years, the island offers visitors memorable landscapes, such as steep ravines, hidden valleys, long sandy beaches, and towns ranging from a Cretan bastion in the mountains to its capital, on the seafront, which strongly evokes its Venetian past.
-Cora is its capital, highlighted by its white houses on a hill topped by the only surviving tower of a Venetian castle.
-At the end of the port, stands the most famous monument in Naxos: la Portara.
+This island stands out for its great sweetness and tranquility.
+According to its tourists, the first impression that is perceived when getting off the ship is of abundance, prosperity, and serenity.
+This island is the greenest and most fertile of the Cyclades, with its potato fields, livestock farms, cheese industries, and fruit and olive trees in the pyramidal shadow of Mount Zas (998 meters), it is practically self-sufficient.
+Inhabited for 5,000 years, the island offers visitors memorable landscapes – steep ravines, hidden valleys, long sandy beaches – and towns ranging from a Cretan stronghold in the mountains to its capital, on the seashore, which strongly evokes its past.
+Venetian.
+Cora is its capital, notable for its white houses on a hill crowned by the only surviving tower of a Venetian castle.
+At the end of the port stands the most famous monument of Naxos: the Portara.
 This is a massive cover that leads nowhere.

 Paros

-Along the pier, heading east, you will find a long line of bars, fast food restaurants and cafes, mostly properties from Athenians that come to Paros in summer to take advantage of tourism.
-The commercial area and the best places to eat are located in the interior of Parecia, where it is easy to get lost in the maze of narrow, cobbled alleys that perpendicularly cut the streets of the quiet residential areas.
+Paros lacks the distinction of Mykonos and has fewer top-class hotels, but when the season is at its peak it usually receives many visitors who did not find accommodation on other more touristy islands.
+Its prices are lower and its golden sand beaches attract visitors.
+Although it is a quiet island, the ports of Parecia and Nausa offer an active nightlife.
+Along the pier, heading east, you can find a long row of bars, fast food restaurants, and cafes, mostly owned by Athenians who come to Paros in the summer to take advantage of the tourism.
+The shopping area and the best places to eat are in the interior of Parecia, where it is easy to get lost in the maze of narrow, cobbled streets that cut perpendicularly between the streets of the quiet residential areas.
+Here tourist culture did not integrate as naturally as in Mykonos and Santorini.
+You should not miss two important monuments in Parecia very close to each other: the church of Our Lady of the Hundred Portals and the Archaeological Museum.

 Our news, once a month